One of the common questions asked soon after getting your new Boom Vader motorcycle built, is why is gas leaking from the carburetor?

 Let’s first cover how to try and fix the leak while on the road.
 Understand any fix on the street is temporary, and your bike should be looked over as soon as you get into a garage.

-First, shut off the fuel supply valve.
-The stock Boom Vader motorcycle carburetor, it’s on the side of the carburetor.
+With the stock Boom Vader motorcycle carburetor, the fuel supply valve is on the side of the carburetor.
+Turn it off.

-Getting angles and leverage might be a problem, but the goal is to get those screws tight enough so the carburetor fuel bowl holds gas just to get you home.
+Getting angles and leverage on the screw heads might be a problem, but the goal is to get those fuel bowl screws tight enough so the carburetor fuel bowl holds gas just to get you home.
+Don’t be surprised if it to continues to have gas leaking from the carburetor bottom seal areas.

 Third, once you tighten the loose screw, it can loosen again while riding.
 So every few miles, stop and check if the carburetor fuel bowl is leaking again.
 Also, this is a chance to re-tighten any loose screws.